How Many Hours Should You Study Per Day?

 Quality vs. quantity: The real question

 The number of hours is only half the story.
-Effective study time matters more than "time at your desk."
+Effective study time matters far more than time at your desk—and the gap between perceived study time and actual productive hours is often enormous.

 The problem with gross study time